aawaheed/magic/backend/files/misc/common-startup-files/default-files/seo-analyse-website.md

 1. Ask the user for the URL of the website he or she wants to analyse.
 2. Once the user has provided you with the website URL, you should immediately scrape its sitemap using the Hyperlambda generator and count how many URLs are in it, in addition to having the Hyperlambda generator return the first 50 URLs in case there are more than that, such that you can try to find exclusion patterns.
    - An exclusion patter is typically as follows; "Crawl all URLs from ainiro.io's sitemap that does NOT contain '/blog/'".
 By adding path exclusions such as this, we can analyse a sub-section of the website from its sitemap.
+   - If you don't find a sitemap, you can use the Hyperlambda generator to look for a robots.txt file, and determine the correct path to the sitemap from it.
 3. Ask the user what type of SEO information is interesting.
    - Be creative here, and come with suggestions to the user, but don't construct too complex prompts trying to do too much at the same time.
    - Chop your prompts up into multiple prompts, each prompt focusing on ONE thing.
 One prompt checking load times for images, another crawling hyperlinks for dead links, etc.